David Ball (footballer): Rotherham United

 On 22 June 2017, Ball signed for Rotherham United on a two-year deal; he said he was persuaded to come to the New York Stadium after hearing manager Paul Warne's ambitious plans.
 He scored his first goal for Rotherham in an EFL Trophy tie against Manchester City Under-23s on 15 August 2017.
 He finished the 2017–18 season with nine goals in 38 games for the "Millers" and helped the club to win promotion despite missing a penalty during the 2–1 extra-time win over Shrewsbury Town in the League One play-off final.

 On 3 September 2018, Bradford City confirmed the signing of Ball until the end of the 2018–19 season, in a deal that was signed on the loan deadline of 31 August.
 The deal was confirmed just hours before manager Michael Collins was sacked.
 He scored his first goal for Bradford in an EFL Trophy tie against Barnsley on 13 November.
 In December 2018 he was praised by City teammate Hope Akpan, and in May 2019 he was credited by "Bantams" manager Gary Bowyer for helping Lewis O'Brien to develop as a young player.
 On returning from his loan at Valley Parade, Ball was released by Rotherham at the end of his contract.

 Wellington Phoenix

 On 12 July 2019, Wellington Phoenix announced that Ball had signed a two-year contract with the club.
 He extended his contract for a further 2 years in 2022, with hopes to become a New Zealand citizen and play for New Zealand internationally in 2024, when he has lived in NZ for 5 years.

+Wellington Phoenix Reserves

+On 28 September 2024, Ball captained the Wellington Phoenix Reserves in their first New Zealand National League match of the year.
+Few weeks later, Ball scored his first goal in the National League against Birkenhead United on 27 October.

+Radcliffe FC

+In March 2025, Ball joined Radcliffe until the end of the season.